Guilty: Trump becomes first former U.S. president convicted of felony crimes

 Donald Trump became the first former U.S. president to be convicted of felony crimes Thursday as a New York jury found him guilty of falsifying business records in a scheme to illegally influence the 2016 election through hush money payments to a porn actor who said the two had sex.

 Trump is expected to quickly appeal the verdict and will face an awkward dynamic as he seeks to return to the campaign trail as a convicted felon.
 There are no campaign rallies on the calendar for now, though he's expected to hold fundraisers next week.
-It will likely take several months for Judge Juan Merchan, who oversaw the case, to decide whether to sentence Trump to prison.
+Judge Juan Merchan, who oversaw the case, set sentencing for July 11, just days before the Republican National Convention in Milwaukee.

 The falsifying business records charges carry up to four years behind bars, though prosecutors have not said whether they intend to seek imprisonment, and it is not clear whether the judge -- who earlier in the trial warned of jail time for gag order violations -- would impose that punishment even if asked.
 The conviction, and even imprisonment, will not bar Trump from continuing his pursuit of the White House.